...

 Before restarting the server after a power event, let the UPS recharge if possible.
 When you do restart, watch for any error messages during the boot sequence.
 SQL Server will run a recovery process automatically when it restarts after an improper shutdown.
 This process can take several minutes for large databases.
 Do not interrupt it.

-After the server is back up, verify that your practice management software opens normally and that patient records are accessible.
-Check your most recent backup to confirm it completed successfully.
 Contact your IT provider if you see any error messages during startup or if the software behaves abnormally after the restart.

 Frequently Asked Questions